avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

         cb = colorbar;
         ylabel(cb, 'Color Bar Title');

-  In this case, we set the `colorbar` object as our target and use the `ylabel` function to make the label for the function vertical instead of horizontal as it would be if we had used the `xlabel` function.
+  In this case, we set the `colorbar` object, `cb` as our target and use the `ylabel` function to make the label for the function vertical instead of horizontal as it would be if we had used the `xlabel` function.

 - input